BlueSquare23/Learning_Java/Readme.md

 ## Loops

-I've said it before and I'll say it again, loops are a fun-damental part of programming!
+I've said it before and I'll say it again, loops are a fun\-damental part of programming!

 ### For Loops